-This is distilled from my latest Borough Market ‘Assemblies’ column — things that take just a few minutes to put together, and so make the most of seasonal market food to feed a crowd.
+This is a derivative of my latest Borough Market ‘Assemblies’ column — things that take just a few minutes to put together, and so make the most of seasonal market food to feed a crowd.

-You can follow the series on their website, along with the many excellent recipes and articles that are updated daily (browse the tabs marked, err, ‘Recipes’ and ‘Articles’).
+You can follow the series on their website, along with the many excellent recipes and articles that are updated daily.

 But pre-prepared things are available away from apps and subscription boxes too (confit duck legs, pre-made corn tacos, fresh pasta, roasted peppers etc).
 Often those ingredients are really good, and there’s absolutely no shame in taking advantage of the work that others have already done.
 The results will be better than one of those boxes; and there’ll be less packaging to get rid of too.